Centro Financiero Confinanzas: Residence by squatters

 In the 2000s and 2010s, Caracas suffered from a housing shortage, with shortages amounting to about 400,000 Caracas homes in 2011.
 Construction of homes halted in Venezuela due to the fears of expropriations that occurred under the Bolivarian government while the government was also unable to build enough homes for Venezuelans.
 Citizens of Caracas soon began to occupy buildings surrounding the complex.

 The housing shortage led to occupation of the complex by squatters led by ex-convicts in October 2007, with over 200 families, representing about 40% of Caracas's "informal communities", taking over the center.
 Residents improvised basic utility services, with water reaching all the way up to the 22nd floor.
 They could use motorcycles to travel up and down the first 10 floors, but had to use the stairs for the remaining levels.
 The residents lived up to the 28th floor, with many bodegas, barbershops, beauty salons, and even an unlicensed dentist also operating in the building.
-Some residents even had cars, parked inside of the building's parking garage.
+Some residents also had cars parked inside of the building's parking garage.

 The population grew to seven hundred families made of over 2,500 residents living in the tower by 2011 and had a peak population of 5,000 squatters.

 Relocation

-On 22 July 2014, the Venezuelan government launched so-called "Operation Zamora 2014" to evacuate hundreds of families from the tower and relocate them into new homes in Cúa, south of Caracas, as part of its Great Housing Mission project.
+On 22 July 2014, the Venezuelan government launched so-called "Operation Zamora 2014" to evict hundreds of families from the tower and relocate them into new homes in Cúa, south of Caracas, as part of its Great Housing Mission project.
 By June 2015, all of the residents were relocated to their new homes.
 Some of the government-provided homes designated for relocated tower residents were already occupied by squatters who had taken over the government facilities.